Amid surprising playoff push, Mariners must alter plan and call up Jarred Kelenic and Logan Gilbert

 The Mariners find themselves in a place no one ever thought they would be — somewhere they probably don’t deserve to be, on merit.

 But here they are, entering the homestretch of the 2020 baseball season with a legitimate shot at a playoff berth.
-You can list off all the reasons it’s inauthentic — the coronavirus-shortened season, the expanded playoffs, the sub-.
-500 record, the preponderance of wins against a truly awful Rangers team, the absence of games against tough teams in the AL Central and East.
+You can list off all the reasons it’s inauthentic — the coronavirus-shortened season, the expanded playoffs, the sub-.500 record, the preponderance of wins against a truly awful Rangers team, the absence of games against tough teams in the AL Central and East.

-You can’t change one salient fact, however: With 12 games to play, the Mariners entered Tuesday trailing the collapsing Houston Astros by just 1 ½ games for second place in the Al West before their game with the Giants was postponed because of poor air quality.
+You can’t change one salient fact, however: With 12 games to play, the Mariners entered Tuesday trailing the collapsing Houston Astros by just 1½ games for second place in the AL West before their game with the Giants was postponed because of poor air quality.

 This year, second place is a stamped ticket to the playoffs, regardless of record.
 And incongruously, improbably, tantalizingly, it’s there for the taking for the Mariners.